dee-sea/ChatGeppetto/README.md

 The text will be fed to the bot memory and will be used to generate subsequent answers.

-The add-on adds a `Read Page Content` entry in the context menu.
+The add-on adds a `Send Page to ChatGeppetto` entry in the context menu.
 If you select this entry, the add-on will read the content of the current page and feed it to the bot memory.
 The bot will use this information to generate subsequent answers.

+There is also a `Send selection to ChatGeppetto` entry in the context menu when text is selected.
+If you select this entry, the add-on will inject the selected text in the bot memory.

 If you want to get ChatGeppetto to read other pages, simply tyle a URL in the input field and press enter or darg and drop a link on the field.